I think I may have found P’s true love:

 The guy’s horse was not a happy camper.
 He was pulling back on the trailer like a mad man…meanwhile, P is tied to my trailer like, “Damn son, calm down.”

-I finished tacking up, hopped on my quiet and calm steed, and rode over to the big map on the board to see if I could find the trail that takes you to the water.
+I finished tacking up, hopped on my quiet steed, and rode over to the big map on the board to see if I could find the trail that takes you to the water.
 I found it (or so I thought), then had to walk back past the people to the head of the trail, where the guy was still struggling to get on his horse.
 The lil guy would not stand still and was jerking his head free from the wife who was trying to hold him, and dancing around.

 So I said, “You know, REAL trail riders can actually get ON their horses.”